JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Performs a specified number of redo operations.

 ```
-FUNCTION CTextDocument2.Redo (BYVAL Count AS LONG) AS LONG
+FUNCTION Redo (BYVAL Count AS LONG) AS LONG
 ```

 | Parameter | Description |